Information on our full range of services to improve your health and healthcare.

-Treatment for penile cancer will depend on the size of the affected area and the rate at which the cancer has spread.
+Treatment for penile cancer depends on the size of the affected area and the rate at which the cancer has spread.

-For example, in most cases of carcinoma in situ (CIS), where only the skin cells of the penis are affected, treatment will usually involve either using a chemotherapy cream or having laser surgery to remove the affected area of skin.
-You will usually have a skin graft after surgery.
+For example, in most cases of carcinoma in situ (CIS), where only the skin cells of the penis are affected, treatment usually involves either using a chemotherapy cream or having laser surgery to remove the affected area of skin.
+You'll usually have a skin graft after surgery.

-The main treatments for penile cancer that isn't at a very early stage are:
+The main treatments for later-stage penile cancer are:

-Surgery will involve removing the cancerous cells and possibly some of the surrounding tissue.
+Surgery involves removing the cancerous cells and possibly some of the surrounding tissue.

 In most cases, any physical changes to your penis after an operation can be corrected with reconstructive surgery.
 Skin and muscle can be taken from elsewhere in the body to recreate a functioning penis.